Malappuram district: Flora and fauna

 The district contains a diverse wildlife and a number of small hills, forests, rivers, and streams flowing to the west, backwaters and paddy, areca nut, cashew nut, pepper, ginger, pulses, coconut, banana, tapioca, tea, and rubber plantations.
 Conolly's plot, the world's oldest teak plantation, is located at Nilambur.
 Nilambur is also known for Teak Museum.
 Bamboo trees are widely seen near to the Nilambur Teak Plantations.
 A bioresource natural park is associated with the Teak Museum.
 In the old administrative records of the Madras Presidency, it is recorded that the most remarkable plantation owned by Government in the erstwhile Madras Presidency was the Teak plantation at Nilambur planted in 1844.

 Out of the 3,554 km2 area of district, 1034 km2 (29%) constitutes forest area.
 It may be denser or less dense.
 The northeastern part of district has a vast forest area of 758.87 km2.
 In this, 325.33 km2 is reserved forests and the rest is vested forests.
 Of these, 80% is deciduous whereas the rest is evergreen.
 The forest area is mainly concentrated in Nilambur subdistrict, which shares its boundary with the hilly district of Wayanad, Western Ghats, and the hilly areas (Nilgiris) of Tamil Nadu.
 Trees like teak, rosewood, and mahogany are seen in Nilambur forest area.
 Bamboo hills are widely seen in the forest.
 Karimpuzha wildlife sanctuary in the district is the largest wildlife sanctuary in the state.
 The New Amarambalam Reserved Forest, which is a part of the Karimpuzha Wildlife Sanctuary, has a variety of fauna.
-A variety of animals including elephants, deer, tigers, blue monkeys, bears, boars, rabbits, birds, and reptiles are found in forests.
+A variety of animals including elephants, deer, tigers, monkeys, bears, boars, rabbits, birds, and reptiles are found in forests.
 Forest products like honey, medicinal herbs, and spices are also collected from here.
 Nedumkayam Rainforest also exists in the Nilambur valley.
 Forests are protected by two divisions- Nilambur north and Nilambur south.
 The Kerala Forest Research Institute has a subcentre at Nilambur.
 Important types of fish found in the coastal and inland areas of the district include Prawn, Oil Sardine, Silver belly, Shark, Catfish, Mackerel, Skate, Chemba, Soll fish, Seer fish, and Ribbonfish.

 Nilambur Teak is the first forest produce to get its own GI tag.
 Tirur Vettila, a type of Betel found in Tirur, has also obtained GI tag.
 About 50 Acre of Mangroves forest is found in Vallikkunnu, located in coastal area of the district.
 Mangroves are widely seen in the other coastal regions too.
 Kadalundi Bird Sanctuary lies in Vallikkunnu Grama Panchayat of the district.
 Kadalundi-Vallikkunnu community reserve is the first community reserve in Kerala.
 It has now been declared as an eco-tourism centre.
 A bird sanctuary at Padinjarekkara estuary in Purathur was proposed in 2010.
 Tirunavaya is known for its lotus fields.